Optional Practical Training

 Report Your Employment and Address Information

 Once your OPT is approved, you will receive an email (to your Bentley email) from SEVP (do-not-reply.sevp@ice.dhs.gov) around the start date of your OPT with instructions on how to create your SEVP Portal account.
 If you do not receive this email, check your spam or junk mail folder.
-Please set up your SEVP Portal as soon as possible.
+You should set up your SEVP Portal as soon as possible.
 While you are on OPT, you must report your address and employment information.
-You should create your SEVP Portal to report your employment, but you can report your employment in two ways.

 Other Information Updates: